 Each individual plaque would feature one or more photos of the veteran listed.
 They would also include a short summary that outlined the veteran’s service record and insignias.
 These insignias could represent the branch of the military in which the veteran served, the American flag, or any other piece of memorabilia that represented that person.

-In 2004, attempts were also made to donate the site to the Interior Department and National Park Service.
-They, too, were challenged and ultimately blocked by court rulings.
+In the following years, attempts were made to donate the site to the Department of the Interior and National Park Service, as well as have the government acquire the memorial via eminent domain.
+They, too, were challenged and blocked by court rulings.

 Among those honored at the memorial include:

 Recognition at the Memorial is open to all, alive or deceased.
 Placement of one of the ornate plaques has only one requirement: honorable discharge.
 The Mt.
 Soledad Memorial Association welcomes all to apply for a spot via our website.

 Help us honor our veterans by preserving their legacy by becoming a member today.
 We have revamped our membership program to include perks ranging from private tours, reserve VIP seating at our annual Memorial Day and Veterans Day Ceremonies and more.
 To find out more, contact our Membership Program Manager at [email protected].